Adaptive and Robust Watermark for Generative Tabular Data: Properties of Pairwise Tabular Watermarking Algorithm

-For a given pair of $(key, value)$ columns, the data-owner can calculate the corresponding $z$-score by counting the number of elements in $value$ column that are in green intervals.
-Since we are performing multiple hypothesis tests simultaneously if the dataset has $10$ pairs of columns and the chosen significant level $\alpha = 0.05$, then the individual threshold for each column is $\alpha_i = 0.0005$.
-The data-owner can look up the corresponding threshold for the $z$-score to reject each individual null hypothesis.
-If the calculated $z$-score exceeds the threshold, then the data-provider can reject the null hypothesis and claim that this $value$ column is watermarked.
-On the other hand, if the $z$-score is below the threshold, then the data-owner cannot conclude whether this $value$ column is watermarked or not until they have checked all possible $key$ columns.
+For a given pair of $(key, value)$ columns, one can calculate the corresponding $z$-score by counting the number of elements in $value$ column that are in green intervals.
+Given a significance level $\alpha$, $z_{\text{th}}$, the threshold for the $z$-score, can be computed and used to reject each null hypothesis (at significance level $\alpha/n$) using the quantile function of the standard normal distribution.